-You can start with our top 10 list for ideas about some of the better compact air fryers.
-Our number one pick, the DASH Aircrisp Pro, is available in three different colors, has an auto-shut-off feature for safety, and comes with a recipe guide.
+You can start with our 10 best list for ideas about some of the better compact air fryers.
+Our number one pick, the NutriChef Ro Oven, requires little to no oil to cook, and it's perfect for small spaces.
 And, if you need some additional guidance on what to look for in a small air fryer, our buying guide will show you.

 Aircrisp Pro Compact Air Fryer